jackTabsCode/asphalt/README.md

 -   `id`: number

-## Usage
+## Commands

+### `asphalt sync`

-Just run `asphalt` and make sure you have a config file as specified above.
-When complete, it will generate a `asphalt.lock.toml` file which you should have committed to source control.
+Uploads all assets in the `asset_dir` to Roblox.
+It will also generate a `asphalt.lock.toml` file which you should commit to source control.

+### `asphalt list`

+Lists asset paths from the lockfile and their corresponding Roblox asset IDs.

 ## API Key

-You will need an API key to run Asphalt.
+You will need an API key to sync with Asphalt.
 You can specify this using the `--api-key` argument, or the `ASPHALT_API_KEY` environment variable.

 You can get one from the [Creator Dashboard](https://create.roblox.com/dashboard/credentials).
 Make sure you select the correct group and Asset-related permissions.